CONSULAR SERVICES FOR NON-VIETNAMESE IRELAND RESIDENTS

 - Medical Certificate issued by an authorized medical organization confirming that the applicant has no mental illnesses, or has a mental problem but not to the extent of losing consciousness of his/her own actions.

 - Certified copy of the photo and signature pages of the Passport.

-NOTE: The Affidavit of Marital Status and Medical Certificate must be certified by a Notary Public and the signatures of the Notary Public must be subsequently certified by the Foreign and Commonwealth Office/Department of Foreign Affairs before the documents are sent to the Embassy for authentication.
+NOTE: All documents must be certified by a Notary Public and the signatures of the Notary Public must be subsequently certified by the Foreign and Commonwealth Office/Department of Foreign Affairs before the documents are sent to the Embassy for authentication.

 For Divorced and Widowed Applicants: In addition to the above-listed documents,